List of special elections in the Philippines: Chief executives

 The vice president, vice governor and vice mayor shall replace the president, governor and mayor, as the case may be, upon permanent vacancy, and shall serve until the next general election.
 For permanent vacancy for the barangay chairman, the highest-ranking member of the Sangguniang Barangay (the barangay councilor that received the most votes in the preceding election) shall replace the predecessor.
 No special election shall be called.

 If a permanent vacancy for the president and vice president at the same time occurs, a special election will be called.
 An extraordinary special election was called in 1986.

 Deputy of chief executives

 Once a vacancy for the vice governor or vice mayor occurs, the highest-ranking member of the local legislature (the member that received the most votes in the preceding election) shall replace the predecessor.
 If that member belongs to a political party, that party will nominate a new member to the legislature.
-If that member is an independent, the governor or mayor will nominate a new member.
+If that member is an independent, the president, governor or mayor will nominate a new member.
 No special election shall be called.